 Contracting and Non-Contracting Hospitals.
-Another type of provider is the "contracting hospital."
+Another type of provider is the "contracting hospital".
 This is different from a hospital which is a participating provider.
 As a health care service plan, the claims administrator has traditionally contracted with most hospitals to obtain certain advantages for patients covered by the plan.
 While only some hospitals are participating providers, all eligible California hospitals are invited to be contracting hospitals and most--over 90%--accept.
+For those which do not (called non-contracting hospitals), there is a significant benefit penalty in your plan.